alexvalbla/bootmode-printf/README.md

 - the * syntax for extracting an (int) argument as field width or precision **is** implemented, but the '*m$' syntax is not.
 - the ' (apostrophe) and 'I'   flags are not implemented.
 - the formats floating point specifiers   'a', 'A'   are not implemented.
-- the length modifiers 'j', 't' are not implemented.
 - the length modifier 'l' for %c indicating a (wint_t) argument and for %s indicating a (wchar_t *) argument are not implemented.
-- padding for floating point specifiers is not implemented.
 - the 'm' specifier for printing output of strerror(errno) is not implemented.
-- as mentioned above, precision is capped for floating point specifiers.

 The following options/extensions are either non-standard, obsolete, deprecated, or not recommended, etc. and so are intentionnaly not implemented: